 So these are the facts about the investigated alleged improvements.
 In conclusion, if one now compares the many aspired and beautifully formulated goals with the actual developments, one realizes that it is a case of, you could say, fraudulent labeling.

 Interestingly enough, the symbol used for the 2030 Agenda is the same as for the “Great Reset” planned by the WEF.
 But no improvement in this world situation can be expected from a self-appointed elite such as the World Economic Forum.
 On the contrary, their New World Order is nothing more than the self-enrichment of a few financial oligarchs at the expense of the general public.
-Therefore, there is simply a need for a new, world leadership with an overall awareness that must mature from the people.
+Therefore, there is simply a need for a new world leadership with an overall awareness that must mature from the people.

 Any longed-for improvement of the world situation is therefore the duty of a well-informed population that additionally needs to be willing to take personal responsibility.
 Any longed-for improvement of the world situation is therefore the duty of a well-informed population that additionally needs to be willing to take personal responsibility.